 Ohio 4-H Opportunities for Teens

-4-H offers a wide variety of opportunities for teens to develop knowledge, skills, attitudes, and aspirations needed for adult success.
+4-H offers a variety of activities for teens to develop the knowledge, skills, attitudes, and aspirations needed for success.

-The beginning point for teens to become involved in all 4-H opportunities is through local 4-H clubs.
-Through these clubs, they have the opportunity to participate in activities that could include projects designed especially for teens, community service and citizenship activities.
-After that there are many leadership opportunities at the county and state levels including numerous boards, committees, and camping opportunities.
+The beginning place for teens to become involved in all 4-H opportunities is through local 4-H clubs.
+In these clubs, they can participate in activities that can include projects designed especially for teens, community service, and citizenship.
+Next, there are many leadership opportunities at the county and state levels including numerous boards, committees, and camps.

 Check out the Older Youth Opportunities Infographic, Brochure or Table for more information!